FairozAhmadSheikh/FairozAhmadSheikh/README.md

 <h1 align="center">Hi 👋, I'm Fairoz Ahmad Sheikh</h1>
 <p align="center">A passionate Computer Engineer </p>

-Accomplished Full-Stack Web Developer and Android Developer with a strong foundation in backend development and ethical hacking.
-Proven expertise in designing, developing, and deploying innovative web and mobile applications.
-Demonstrated ability to effectively collaborate with cross-functional teams to deliver high-quality, secure, and user-centric solutions.
-Recognized as a top 0.1% global ethical hacker on TryHackMe, skilled in identifying and mitigating vulnerabilities.
+Accomplished Full-Stack Web Developer and AI Engineer with a robust foundation in backend development, deep learning, and ethical hacking.
+Adept at designing, developing, and deploying intelligent, secure, and scalable web applications.
+Known for delivering user-focused solutions through seamless collaboration with cross-functional teams.
+Recognized among the top 0.1% of global ethical hackers on TryHackMe, with proven expertise in identifying and mitigating complex cybersecurity threats.

 ###